 Name Туре Unit Description

 objectId uint64 Unique object identifier

 parentObjectId uint64 ID of the parent Object this object has

 been deblended from, if any.

 radec double[6][2] degrees Position of the object (centroid), com-

 puted independently in each band.

 The centroid will be computed using

 an algorithm similar to that employed

 by SDSS.

-Continued on next nage

-74The SQL definition itself can be found in the cat package.
+75The SQL definition itself can be found in the cat package.

-Name Туре Unit Description radecErr double[6][2] arcsec Uncertainty of radec. psRadecTai double time Point source model: Time at which the object was at position psRadec. psRadec double[2] degrees Point source model: (α, δ) position of the object at time psRadecTai. psPm float[2] mas/yr Point source model: Proper motion vector. psParallax float mas Point source model: Parallax. psFlux float[ugrizy] nJy Point source model fluxes 75 . psCov float[66] various Point-source model covariance matrix 76 . psLnL float Natural log likelihood of the observed data given the point source model. psChi2 float χ^2 statistic of the model fit. psNdata int The number of data points (pixels) used to fit the model. bdEllip float[2][ugrizy /M] B+D model: Ellipticity (e_1, e_2) of the object. bdFluxB float[2][ugrizy /] nJy B+D model 77 : (α, δ) position of the ob- ject, in each band.: Integrated flux of the de Vaucouleurs component, in both the multi-band fit and the per- band fit. bdFluxD float[2][ugrizy /] nJy B+D model: Integrated flux of the exponential component, in both the multi-band fit and the per-band fit. bdFluxB float[2][ugrizy /] nJy ject.
-B+D model 77 : (α, δ) position of the object, in each band.: Integrated flu of the de Vaucouleurs component, i both the multi-band fit and the perband fit.
-B+D model: Integrated flux of the exponential component, in both the
+Name Туре Unit Description radecErr double[6][2] arcsec Uncertainty of radec. psRadecTai double time Point source model: Time at which the object was at position psRadec. psRadec double[2] degrees Point source model: (α, δ) position of the object at time psRadecTai. psPm float[2] mas/yr Point source model: Proper motion vector. psParallax float mas Point source model: Parallax. psFlux float[ugrizy] nJy Point source model fluxes 76 . psCov float[66] various Point-source model covariance matrix 77 . psLnL float Natural log likelihood of the observed PSEITE noac data given the point source model. psChi2 float χ^2 statistic of the model fit. psNdata int The number of data points (pixels) portuata used to fit the model. bdEllip float[2][ugrizy /M1 B+D model: Ellipticity (e_1, e_2) of the ob- ject. bdFluxB float[2][ugrizy /] nly B+D model 78 : (α, δ) position of the ob- 1 11 0) ject, in each band.: Integrated flux of the de Vaucouleurs component, in both the multi-band fit and the per- band fit. bdFluxD float[2][ugrizy /] nJy B+D model: Integrated flux of the 3 - - exponential component, in both the multi-band fit and the per-band fit.
+Continued on post page

-75Point source model assumes that fluxes are constant in each band.
+76Point source model assumes that fluxes are constant in each band.
 If the object is variable, psFlux will effectively be some estimate of the average flux.

-$^{^{76}}$ Not all elements of the covariance matrix need to be stored with same precision.
-While the variances will be stored as 32 bit floats (\sim seven significant digits), the covariances may be stored to \sim three significant digits (\sim 1%)
+$^{^{77}}$ Not all elements of the covariance matrix need to be stored with same precision.
+While the variances will be stored as 32 bit floats (\sim seven significant digits), the covariances may be stored to \sim three significant digits (\sim 1%).

-77Though we refer to this model as "Bulge plus Disk", we caution the reader that the decomposition, while physically motivated, should not be taken too literally.
+78Though we refer to this model as "Bulge plus Disk", we caution the reader that the decomposition, while physically motivated, should not be taken too literally.

-Name Туре Unit Description
+Name Type Unit Description

-bdReB float[ugrizyN Л] arcsec B+D model: Effective radius of the de
+bdReB float[ugrizy M] arcsec B+D model: Effective radius of the de

 Vaucouleurs profile component.

-bdReD float[ugrizyN Л] arcsec B+D model: Effective radius of the ex-
+bdReD float[ugrizy M] arcsec B+D model: Effective radius of the ex-

 ponential profile component.

 bdCovM float[136] B+D model covariance matrix for the

-multi-band fit 78 .
+multi-band fit 79 .

-bdCovM float[21][ugr izy] B+D model covariance matrices for
+bdCovM float[21][ug rizy] B+D model covariance matrices for

 the independent per-band fits.

-bdLnL float[ugrizyN / 1] Natural log likelihood of the observed
+bdLnL float[ugrizy M] Natural log likelihood of the observed

 data given the bulge+disk model.

-bdChi2 float[ugrizyN / 1] χ^2 statistic of the model fit.
+bdChi2 float[ugrizy M] χ^2 statistic of the model fit.

-bdNdata int[ugrizyM] The number of data points (pixels)
+bdNdata int[ugrizyM] 1 The number of data points (pixels)

 used to fit the model.

 stdColor float[5] mag Color of the object measured in "stan-

 dard seeing".
 While the exact algo-

 rithm is yet to be determined, this

 color is guaranteed to be seeing-

 independent and suitable for photo-z

 determinations.

 stdColorErr float[5] mag Uncertainty of stdColor.

 lxx float arcsec 2 Adaptive second moment of the

 source intensity.
 See Bernstein &

 Jarvis [2] for detailed discussion of

 all adaptive-moment related quanti-

-ties 79 .
+2 ties 80 .

 lyy float arcsec 2 Adaptive second moment of the

-source intensity.
+2 source intensity.

 lxy float arcsec 2 Adaptive second moment of the

-source intensity.
+4 source intensity.

-lcov float[6] arcsec 4 Ixx, Iyy, Ixy covariance matrix.
+Icov float[6] arcsec 4 Ixx, Iyy, Ixy covariance matrix.

 IxxPSF float arcsec 2 Adaptive second moment for the PSF.

-78See psCov for notes on precision of variances/covariances.
+79See psCov for notes on precision of variances/covariances.